 The problem with the ANS frequently triggered into fight or flight is the accompanying hormones that are counterproductive to parenting.
 Increased adrenalin and cortisol prepare us for war not nurture.
 Oxytocin is the hormone needed for bonding, essential in that first year of baby’s lives.

 As a therapist now listening out for anxiety, I recognise it in the catastrophising thoughts (‘it’s the worst thing’), the black and white thinking and the myopic perspectives that folk bring.
 It’s revealed in the disturbed sleep, the errant coping mechanisms (alcohol and other drugs), the physical tension and frequent bouts of illness.

 Having experienced this kind of anxiety myself as a new parent 14 years ago what I regret most now is never being able to enjoy my son’s babyhood or pre school years.
 My mind was always rushing ahead and seeing danger; in the park, or socially with others, or at home at mealtimes, or at bedtime.
 Everything was a huge obstacle to traverse, days to get through, milestones to tick off.
 To everyone else my anxieties probably seemed like normal, new mum stuff but to me it felt exhausting and shameful.

 One of the reasons I began to study hypnotherapy 13 years ago was in an effort to understand my own experience with it.
 Even just 13 years ago there was so much more stigma around emotional health than there is now, that I would never have dreamed of talking to my GP about it.
 Which makes me feel desperately sad for all the parents out there who have tried to seek help with anxiety and have been dismissed or abandoned by their HCP because they thought it to be ‘normal’.

-My online course Understanding Perinatal Anxiety open for enrolment on the 22nd January 2020.
-Join this revolution in perinatal mental health and begin to make a real difference to parents.
+My online course Understanding Perinatal Anxiety open for enrolment on the 16th August.